jeffvestal/doc_modules_short/docs/PROJECT_SUMMARY.md

 ### 2. Shared Frontend
 Frontend code is shared, with **lab-specific config injected** at build/deploy time.
 Each lab configures:
 - Which Elasticsearch index to query (`products`, `product_reviews`, or `product_users`)
-- Which fields to display in results
+- Which fields to display in results (`keyDisplayFields`)
-- Which fields are typically searched
+- Which fields are typically searched (`searchFields`)
+- Sample query text per dataset (`sampleQueries`)
+- Query examples with descriptions, templates, and tooltips

+**Performance Optimization**: Frontend is pre-built locally and committed to `shared/backend/static/`.
+Instruqt setup scripts clone only the backend folder (with pre-built assets), skipping the build step entirely for faster sandbox startup (~60-90 seconds saved).

 This reduces duplication while allowing customization per query type.